How Not To Make a Sales Call

 - With no competition!

 ...if they could only get in front of a qualified prospect and "tell their story."

 STOP TELLING YOUR STORY AND GET THE PROSPECT TO TELL YOU THEIR PAIN!

 NO PAIN?
 NO SALE!

 Remember, whoever is asking the questions is in control of the conversation.
 (But be sure to not make them feel they are being interrogated.
 Listen to this interview with Chris Orlob, of Gong.io.)

 Can you imagine your doctor droning on for 27 minutes telling you why his tongue depressor and MRI machine is the best in the city then asking you to pay $1,000 today to lock in the $8,900 physical therapy price that is going up tomorrow because other people have liked his tongue depressor and MRI machine?

-When you do that, the prospect will know you are different and will pay what you recommend since you are the only one to truly understand their needs, which means you're the only one that knows how to make their pain go away.
+When you do that, the prospect will know you are different and will pay what you recommend since you are the only one who truly understands their needs, which means you're the only one that knows how to make their pain go away.